Click for video transcription

 If MI6 needs to know which evil villain is secretly smuggling spent uranium rods out of a military dictatorship in a bid for total world domination, they call on 007, not on the local private eye that Q ran into down at the pub.

-So it’s important to choose a soil testing lab that uses the right kinds of tests, mainly a base saturation test and perhaps some kind of weaker acid test.
+So it’s important to choose a soil testing lab that uses the right kinds of tests, usually a base saturation test and perhaps some kind of weaker acid test like a Lamotte style test.

-We also want a soil lab that’s dancing to the same fiddler as us when it comes to organic practices, a lab that focuses on organic.
+We also want a soil lab that’s dancing to the same fiddler as us when it comes to sustainable practices, a lab that focuses on organic.

 If your local soil lab happens to fit these criteria, look no further.
 But if not, you should probably go a bit farther afield.